Tuesday, December 24, 2019

 Many years have passed since then

-and so few from the past remain;
+and so little from the past remains;

 the trials of life have changed our views